wolfiabot/Wolfia/dashboard/README.md

 ## How to start everything

+There are three levels of frontend development accessible:
+1. To develop only publicly available parts, skip right ahead to [starting the frontend](#start-frontend)
+2. To develop publicly available parts that rely on data from the backend (e.g. team page), skip ahead to the [backend setup](#backend-setup)
+3. To develop all parts including the dashboard which is visible only to authenticated users, keep on reading.

-### Set up ngrok
+### Set up  port forwarding
-[Ngrok](https://ngrok.com/) or a similar service is necessary to enable Discord authentication during development.
+[Ngrok](https://ngrok.com/) or [localhost.run](https://localhost.run/) or a similar service is necessary to enable Discord authentication during development.
-Install it and start it on the port where the frontend dev server will run later:
+Start it on the port where the frontend dev server will run later:
 ```
 ngrok http 8080
 ```
 Copy the assigned subdomain, we'll need it later.
 The assigned subdomain is found here:
 ![ngrok subdomain](https://i.imgur.com/0DB8TjW.png)

-### Running the backend
+### Backend

+#### Backend Setup
 - Install [Java 11+ using sdkman](https://sdkman.io/)
 - Install [docker](https://docs.docker.com/engine/install/)
 - Install [docker-compose](https://docs.docker.com/compose/install/)
 - Fill out the [wolfia-secrets.example.yaml](../wolfia-secrets.example.yaml) file
 - Rename the [wolfia-secrets.example.yaml](../wolfia-secrets.example.yaml) to `wolfia-secrets.yaml`
 - Copy or move it to [src/main/resources/](../src/main/resources) (a symlink is also a great idea)

+#### Start Backend
 - Start docker containers with:
 ```shell script
 docker-compose -f docker/dev/docker-compose.yaml up -d